Marvin Herman Shoob

 Marvin Herman Shoob (February 23, 1923 – June 12, 2017) was a United States district judge of the United States District Court for the Northern District of Georgia.

 Education and career

-Born in Walterboro, South Carolina, Shoob was in the United States Army during World War II, from 1942 to 1945, becoming a Sergeant.
+Born in Walterboro, South Carolina.
+Shoob was Jewish and served in the United States Army during World War II, from 1942 to 1945, becoming a Sergeant.
 He received a Juris Doctor from the University of Georgia School of Law in 1948.
 He was in private practice in Atlanta, Georgia from 1948 to 1979.